-3.7.
-CONTRACTORS
+3.7 CONTRACTORS

-Person Responsible: Chief Executive Officer, Deputy Chief Executive Officer, Manager Works and Services conjunction with insurance and liability schemes through LGIS.
+Person Responsible: Chief Executive Officer, Deputy Chief Executive Officer, Manager Works and with insurance and liability schemes through LGIS.

-Objective: To ensure that Council employs suitably qualified and prepared contractors in duties are duly fulfilled in relation to matters over which the Shire has capacity to exercise control.
+Objective: To ensure that Council employs suitably qualified and prepared contractors in conjunction relation to matters over which the Shire has capacity to exercise control.

-Policy: The Shire of Corrigin understands the legislative duties imposed by the
+Policy: The Shire of Corrigin understands the legislative duties imposed by the Occupational

-Occupational Safety and Health Act 1984 (WA) in regards to contract work arrangements and will undertake appropriate activities to ensure that our legislative
+Safety and Health Act 1984 (WA) in regards to contract work arrangements and will undertake appropriate activities to ensure that our legislative duties are duly fulfilled in

-3.8.
-EMPLOYEE INDUCTION
+3.8 EMPLOYEE INDUCTION

-Person Responsible: Chief Executive Officer; Deputy Chief Executive Officer; Manager
+Person Responsible: Chief Executive Officer; Deputy Chief Executive Officer; Manager Works and

-Works and Services: Governance Project Officer
+Services; Governance Project Officer